medhaaga/AWD-Biologging/README.md

-# Leveraging machine learning and accelerometry to classify animal behaviours with uncertainty
+# Leveraging machine learning and accelerometry to classify animal behaviors with uncertainty

 ## Abstract